 Harvard Business School - Boston, MA, USA

-Bachelor of Science in Mechanical Engineering and Material Science
+Bachelor of Science degree in Mechanical Engineering and Material Science